konradwojda/HYU-AI-G08/README.md

 ## Evaluation & Analysis
 This section evaluates the performance of both models using metrics such as training loss, accuracy, precision, recall, and F1-score, alongside their respective confusion matrices.
 While these metrics have been calculated across all training epochs, the discussion here focuses on the final results after 8 epochs of training.
 Detailed metrics and confusion matrices for epochs 1, 3, 5, and 8 can be accessed [here](https://github.com/konradwojda/HYU-AI-G08/tree/main/results).
-The decision to limit training to 8 epochs was driven by time constraints associated with Amazon SageMaker Studio Lab.
+The decision to limit training to 8 epochs was driven by time constraints associated with Amazon SageMaker  Lab.
 Specifically, training ResNet50 required approximately 3.5 hours, whereas EfficientNetB0 completed the same number of epochs in about 2 hours and 20 minutes.
 Based on the observed performance trends, 8 epochs provided sufficient convergence for both models within the available resources.
 For clarity, the reported results are presented with accuracy to four decimal places.
 Comprehensive scores for all metrics across epochs can be found [here](https://github.com/konradwojda/HYU-AI-G08/tree/main/results).
 Confusion matrices for EfficientNetB0 and ResNet50 training after 8 epochs are shown in the figures below.

 ### EfficientNet B0
 #### Metrics: